 Guacamole oxidizes and turns brown pretty darn quick.
-The lime juice helps slow this process, but inevitably, leftover guacamole will eventually start to brown.
+The lime juice helps slow this process, but leftover guacamole will inevitably start to brown.

 The most common preservation hack is to store the guacamole in an airtight container, placing plastic wrap directly on top of it, which may work for a day or two.
 However, we aim to consume as little plastic as possible, so we switched to another method.

 Put back the container’s lid on the store it in the fridge.

-When you are ready to consume it, drain the water off the top, stir it, and be prepared to eat.
+When ready to consume it, drain the water off the top, stir it, and be prepared to eat.
 It will keep fine for days.